Skip to Main Content

 Lowell is chock full of activities for everyone, especially over the summer.
 Whether it’s a warm beach day or a stormy summer night, Lowell has something for everyone.
 Here are our picks for required summer activities, in no particular order.
 For other ideas and updates, follow us on

-or visit Howl in Lowell’s
+or visit Howl in Lowell’s calendar of events.

 Lowell Folk Festival